pryv/example-app-ios/Build38Report.md

 - `ConnectionListTableViewController`: it deals directly with API endpoint, from which is extracts the token.
 The token is used to create socket.io URL.
 Consequently, it needs to use the secure storage to retrieve the API endpoint and to store the URL.

 To implement securely write and read the user's credentials, I followed the code snippets given in the [documentation](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#secure-storage).

+#### Secure channel

+To integrate secure channel,

+- I generated the encrypted `*.pryv.me` certificate, as suggested in the documentation, and added it to the application files.
+  - Note that, in order to authenticate the connecting clients, the server will need to configure Build38’s trust chain (request it on the [Service Desk](https://build38service.atlassian.net/servicedesk/customer/portal/)) in the reverse proxy (such as Apache or Nginx).
+- As `lib-swift` is using `Alamofire` for the HTTP requests, we could use the code snippet provided in the documentation section "Integration with Alamofire".
+As this snippet does not use the same version of Alamofire as we do in `lib-swift`, I had to downgrade the version of Alamofire in the library.
+Moreover, to keep the library external from Build38's SDK, I only changed the requests within the library in the `Pods/` files of the application.